 Epic Poetry- “El Cantar de Mio Cid” (The Song of My Lord)

-This is the Spanish epic poem.
-It is based on a medieval warrior from the reign of Alfonso II (Castilian King from 1072-1109).
-Rodrigo Díaz de Vivar “El Cid” (1043-1099) as a historical character was a mercenary who sometimes fought on the Christian side and other times on the Muslim side during the Reconquista (Spanish Reconquest), and managed to conquer the King of Valencia, a city which was in the hands of the Arabs.
-He earned a great reputation in the battles, which in turn led to his nickname al-Sidi, or El Cid (the lord).
+This is the oldest preserved Spanish epic poem.
+This poem is based on a medieval warrior who fought during the reign of Alfonso VI (King of Castile from 1072-1109).
+Rodrigo Díaz de Vivar “El Cid” (1043-1099) was a Spanish mercenary who sometimes fought on the Christian side and other times on the Muslim side during the Reconquista (Spanish Reconquest).
+He managed to conquer the Kingdom of Valencia while it was in the hands of the Arabs.
+He earned a reputation as a true warrior in battle, which in turn led to his nickname al-Sidi, or El Cid (Sir, in the medieval sense).

-His legend was spread by the jongleurs whose songs brought news of his historic events.
-The poem recounts his journey into exile, as ordered by the King, Alfonso, despite swearing that he had nothing to do with the murder of his brother Sancho II of Castile (Zamora, 1072).
-The court met in the Santa Maria Church in Burgos, where the judgment was passed.
-After swearing on the bible the King exiled el Cid to outside the Castilian borders; and so we have the “Cantar del Destierro” (Song of Exile).
+The poem itself talks about the journey that el Cid undertakes while banished for making the king, Alfonso, swear that he had nothing to do with the murder of his brother, Sancho II of Castille (Zamora, 1072).
+The Royal Court met in the Santa Gadea Church in Burgos, and it is there that the king swore his innocence.
+After swearing on the bible the King exiled el Cid to roam the Castilian plains.
+It is here where the “Cantar del destierro” (Song of Exile) begins.

 De los sos ojos | tan fuerte mientre lorando

 tornava la cabeça | y estava los catando.